avocado-framework-tests/avocado-misc-tests/io/net/bridge.py.data/README.txt

 Interface - Specify the interface with which the bridge interface needs to
             be created.
-Peer-IP   - Specify the IP for ping test after bridge interface is created
+Peer-IP   - Specify the IP for ping test after bridge interface is created Host-IP   - Specify the IP for ip configuration of host.
+Netmask   - Specify the Netmask for ip Configuration of host.